Ever see a crummy pulp Sci-Fi paperback for sale over $100? Have a look at a few of these weird ones.

 The book is about a man who wakes up and finds himself to be the only living thing left on Earth.
 I don't know the plot twist at the end, and the reviews are not even particularly good for the story, so if you can figure out why this book is worth more than a couple bucks feel free to let me know.

-The next book is even more odd because it's the 28th book in a series.
+The next book is even stranger because it's the 28th book in a series.
 It is more recent, from 1998.
 It's called "Lone Wolf: The Hunger of Sejanoz" and it's by Joe Deaver.
 The cover sort of tells the tale on this one, it looks like a man fighting some sort of spiked worm coming out of the ground with a sword.
 The ISBN on this one is 0099642212.

 There's only one seller on this particular edition, and there is only one edition available.
 Nevertheless I have never heard of Joe Deaver.
 This is the last book of the Lone Wolf series, and it is apparently an interactive adventure possibly something like a choose-your-own-adventure.